 Income Incentive Allocation is calculated and payable quarterly in arrears based on our pre-incentive allocation net income for the immediately preceding calendar quarter.
-For this purpose, pre-incentive allocation net income means, with respect to a calendar quarter, our net income attributable to members during such quarter calculated in accordance with GAAP, but excluding our pro rata portion, as applicable, of the following: (i) gains and losses, realized or unrealized, (ii) the non-cash portion of any equity-based compensation expense, (iii) the one-time impact of any non-capitalized acquisition-related expenses, including transaction and integration expenses, provided that such amounts are capitalized and amortized in respect of such acquisition and such amortization is included in the calculation of pre-incentive allocation net income, (iv) any non-cash portion of the provision for income taxes, net of cash payments for income taxes, and (v) any other amounts approved by our independent directors upon reasonable request by the Manager.
-Pre-incentive allocation net income does not include any Income Incentive Allocation or Capital Gains Incentive Allocation paid to the General Partner during the quarter.
+For this purpose, pre-incentive allocation net income means, with respect to a calendar quarter, our net income attributable to members during such quarter calculated in accordance with GAAP, but excluding our pro rata portion, as applicable, of the following: (i) gains and losses, realized or unrealized, (ii) the non-cash portion of any equity-based compensation expense, (iii) the one-time impact of any non-capitalized acquisition-related expenses, including transaction and integration expenses, provided that such amounts are capitalized and amortized in respect of such acquisition and such amortization is included in the calculation of pre-incentive allocation net income, (iv) any non-cash portion of the provision for income taxes, net of cash payments for income taxes, (v) any amounts paid to the General Partner as an Income Incentive Allocation or a Capital Gains Incentive Allocation during such quarter and (vi) any other amounts approved by our independent directors upon reasonable request by the Manager.